 TV and Computer or Food?

-Eating while watching your favourite show on TV or working in front of the computer may look acceptable nowadays and quite entertaining but research says it is bad for your health and must not be done in any case.
+Eating while watching your favourite show on TV or working in front of the computer may look acceptable nowadays and quite entertaining but research says it is bad for your health and one should be mindful.

-People who watch TV a lot have the worse diets due to a sedentary lifestyle and less active routine.
+People who watch TV a lot, often have the worst diets due to a sedentary lifestyle and less active routine.
 Pigging out can essentially add to weight gain and watching television can stimulate your appetite to eat more because food commercials convince your brain to eat more.

 Be Aware of What You Eat and Where You Eat

 The best suggestion we can probably give you is to become mindful of what you eat, how you eat and where you eat.
 Everyday, it takes courage to form good habits like eating without distractions and if possible in peace where you can focus on the food that you eat.

 Mindfulness allows you to appreciate the colour, smell, taste and textures of your meal.
 This also means avoiding distractions like watching TV, working in front of the computer, being on a phone or even reading a book, newspaper or magazine.

 If you want to start making changes with the eating habits you’ve already formed, here are some tips to help you get started:

 1. Have a timer and set it to 20 minutes to limit your time on the kitchen table.
 It takes 20 minutes for the brain to receive the message that you are already full.
 This will give you enough time to enjoy your meal without overeating; also remember to eat slowly, savour your meal, take small bites and chew it well.

 2. Eat silently and in peace for five minutes and take time to reflect on important things in your life.